TymArsenii/DigitalSandClock/README.md

 Angle auto (3): Automaticaly set angle, just to look good (On/Off).
 When enabled, hourglass will ignore real angle and generate a random one.
 Used to move an static position, to show it's posibilities and coolness.

-Beep (4): Automaticaly set angle, just to look good (On/Off).
-When enabled, hourglass will ignore real angle and generate a random one.
-Used to move an static position, to show it's posibilities and coolness.
+Beep (4): Beeping sound, when timer ends (On/Off).
+When enabled, hourglass will beep, when all sand is in bottom position.

 AP/STA mode (5): Work as an access point or connect to Wi-Fi network (On/Off).
 When enabled, sand clock will open an access point.
 Connect to it, go to 192.168.6.9 and have the dame control panel, as when connecting directly to Wi-Fi.